bici-sancta/lsa_28feb/README.md

 # lsa_28feb
 live session assignment - data science - 28-feb

-**bold**Goal: __bold__  Create an RStudio project for the analysis of this data set.
+** Goal: **  Create an RStudio project for the analysis of this data set.
 Your file structure within the project should include the following:

 1. A README file in the project root directory that includes an explanation of the purpose of the project and the other files